Dementia Friendly Newcastle

 Memory cafes and dementia support groups are a safe, comfortable and supportive environment for people with dementia and their carers to socialise.
 They also provide information about living with dementia and local services that are available.
 Other dementia friendly activities and groups available in Newcastle include day clubs, dementia friendly sports, gardening and singing groups.

-Search Newcastle run regular memory cafes, singing for your brain and other dementia friendly groups.
+Search Newcastle run regular memory cafes, singing for your brain and other dementia-friendly groups.

 Newcastle United Football Club (NUFC) run a monthly football themed memory cafe at St James’ Park on the last Thursday of the month.

-St Martins centre run a dementia Memory tea group with activities and information on benefits and lasting power of attorney.
+St Martins Centre run a dementia Memory tea group with activities and information on benefits and lasting power of attorney.

-Scotswood community garden run dementia friendly gardening sessions
+Scotswood Garden run dementia friendly gardening sessions.

-St Georges Church, Jesmond run a dementia friendly singing group on Fridays
+St Georges Church, Jesmond run a dementia-friendly singing group on Fridays.

-Newcastle United Foundation run dementia friendly walking football sessions
+Newcastle United Foundation run dementia-friendly walking football sessions.

-Search for dementia groups and activities using our events calendar
+Search for dementia groups and activities using our events calendar to find more dementia friendly events on InformationNOW.

 Protecting vulnerable people